Annuals

 Hanging baskets and planters add beauty to any outdoor space.
 From single colours to full spectrum blooms, there is something for every taste!
 Planting your own hanging baskets and planters is enjoyable and rewarding, or choose from our ready-made selection for instant enjoyment.

-When choosing your plants, first determine whether your pot will be located in a sunny or shady spot and then choose the appropriate annuals.
+When choosing your plants, first determine whether your pot will be located in a sunny or shady spot and then choose the appropriate Annuals.
 Belgian’s Annual greenhouses are organized by light needs, so shopping for plants is easy and enjoyable!
 Keep your selections grouped by their light requirements to ensure all your baskets and planters thrive all season long.

 Success with Annuals – General Care & Tips